rsergio07/distributed-resilience-demo/RUNBOOK_INTELLIGENT_FAILOVER.md

 ---

-## 8. Simulate Degradation and Ask for a Decision

-In my HPA demo, I stressed the blue deployment and waited for the autoscaler to add pods.
-Now, I simulate degradation but instead of just watching metrics, I ask the agent what I should do.
+## 8. Scenarios: From Latency to Crash Recovery

+In the traditional demo, I stressed workloads and watched the HPA scale or failover based on static rules.
+Here, I demonstrate how the AI agent handles increasingly complex failure scenarios — moving from guided failover to full self-healing.

+---

+### Scenario 1: Latency and Guided Failover

-First, I inject latency into the blue deployment:
+First, I simulate degraded performance in the blue deployment by injecting latency:

 ```bash
 kubectl patch deployment web-blue -n mcp-failover-clean -p '{